flipas-inc/magic-minutes/DEPLOYMENT.md

 1. Check Cloud Build logs
 2. Verify all APIs are enabled
 3. Ensure service account has correct permissions
+4. **Build timeout**: Cloud Build may take 5-10 minutes due to native module compilation

+### Build Requirements

+The Docker image uses Node.js 22 (Debian slim) and includes:
+- Native module build tools (python3, make, g++)
+- libopus for audio encoding/decoding
+- libsodium for Discord voice encryption
+- ffmpeg for audio processing

+**Note**: The Docker image is ~1.7GB due to these dependencies.
+This is normal for Discord bots with voice capabilities.

 ### Voice recording issues

-1. Check memory allocation (may need 1GB for multiple users)
+1. Check memory allocation (increase to 1GB for multiple users if needed)
 2. Review Cloud Run logs during recording
-3. Verify ffmpeg-static is working in container
+3. Verify ffmpeg is working in container

 ---